 Why Form 1065 Is So Important

-Filing Form 1065 is a legal requirement for most partnerships.
-Failure to file can result in penalties calculated per partner, per month.
+Compliance Filing Form 1065 is a legal requirement for most partnerships, and failure to meet the Form 1065 deadline can result in penalties calculated per partner, per month.

-Partners rely entirely on Schedule K-1 generated from Form 1065.
+Partner reporting accuracy Partners rely entirely on Schedule K-1 generated from 1065 form.
 Any mistake directly affects partners’ personal or business tax returns.

 Who Must File Form 1065?